“Relationship marketing is marketing seen as relationships, networks and interaction” – (Gummesson 1936)

 Relationship Marketing is the move from the traditional short-term transaction based focus on the consumer to a long-term relationship focus.
 However, for a long time now many organisations have still ‘focussed on customer acquisition rather than customer retention.’

-However, companies regularly lose customers; as we know, it is more expensive to gain new customers than maintain current ones.
+However, companies regularly lose customers; it is more expensive to gain new customers than maintain current ones.
 Customer loyalty is built over time.
-It is based on favorable customer experiences, trust, and allegiance.
+It is based on favourable customer experiences, trust, and allegiance.
 Understanding the customer can allow marketers to tailor loyalty programs that reward the right customers and drive up profits take for example Tesco reward cards.

-As previously mentioned relationships require two-way communications where the consumer responds to the supplier’s message and provides feedback.
-The challenge therefore for the modern marketer is how to nurture relationships when primary communications are digitised?
+As previously mentioned relationships require two way communications where the consumer responds to the supplier’s message and provides feedback.
+The challenge therefore for the modern marketer is how to nuture relationships when primary communications are becoming more and more digitised?